Dementia, Autoimmune Evaluation, Serum

 Since neurological presentations are often multifocal and diverse, comprehensive antibody testing is usually more informative than testing for 1 or 2 selected antibodies.
 Some of the antibodies are highly predictive of an unsuspected underlying cancer.
 For example; small-cell lung carcinoma (antineuronal nuclear antibody-type 1, ANNA-1; collapsin response-mediator protein-5 neuronal, CRMP-5-IgG), ovarian teratoma (N-methyl-D-aspartate receptor, NMDA-R), and thymoma (CRMP-5 IgG).
 Also, a profile of seropositivity for multiple autoantibodies may be informative for cancer type.
 For example, in a patient presenting with a rapidly progressive dementia who has muscle acetylcholine receptor (AChR) binding, alpha 3 ganglionic AChR, and CRMP 5 IgG, those findings should raise a high suspicion for thymoma.
 If an associated tumor is found, its resection or ablation optimizes the neurological outcome.

-Investigating new onset dementia and cognitive impairment plus 1 or more of the following:
+Investigating new onset dementia and cognitive impairment plus 1 or more of the following in serum specimens:

 -Rapid onset and progression

 -Psychiatric accompaniments (psychosis, hallucinations)

 -Autoimmune stigmata (personal history or family history or signs of diabetes mellitus, thyroid disorder, vitiligo, poliosis [premature graying], myasthenia gravis, rheumatoid arthritis, systemic lupus erythematosus)

 -Smoking history (20+ pack years) or other cancer risk factors